Uzair-Manzoor/vetClinic-Database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+- We than Microverseinc for providing us the oppertunity to learn SQL.

-I would like to thank...
+I would like to thank my coding partner for help and support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>